 Important Japanese Business Etiquette You Shouldn't forget

 Don’t Be The First To Sit!

 So, you had just walked into a meeting with a Japanese client, or maybe you are just visiting.
-Professional business etiquettes demand that you wait for your host to say, “please, have a sit” before you take a sit.
+Professional business etiquettes demand that you wait for your host to say, “please, have a seat” before you take a seat.
 This is not an all “Japanese business etiquette thing,” it is what’s expected of you everywhere in any formal meeting.
 Always have it at the back of your mind that the Japanese place much value on courtesy and respect for seniors or elders (whether by age or position).

 Seating Arrangements in A Meeting

 Just as we have it in the west and other parts of the world, the Japanese business culture also recognizes hierarchy in its sitting arrangements.
 It’s also worth mentioning that the Japanese place much importance on sitting in order of high-ranking or more experienced individuals to low ranking employees.
 Likewise, guests are also treated similarly; you sit according to your status.